jonathanHuwP/CrystalGrowthTracker/paper.md

 6. Use time and space calibration data to calculate the true speed of the marker motions.
 7. Store the above data in an open human readable format and present a report in HTML.

 Project data and results are saved in comma-separated value (CSV) files using the Python csv module.
 CSV is a text format, which can be viewed and edited in text editors or spreadsheets, such as Excel.
-The results of a project can be saved in a HTML report, which included tables, graphs and anotated video frames.
+The results of a project can be saved in a HTML or PDF report, which included tables, graphs and anotated video frames.

 # For Developers

 Some readers may wish to extend this package, for them we provide some further information on testing, source code style and documentation.

 A test suite is provided, because the Python unittest module cannot run the ffmpeg subprocess a separate test was developed for these interactions.
-The Qt QTest object is used to simulate IO events, and the capture the resultant signals for tesing the GUI.
+The Qt QTest object is used to simulate IO events, and capture the resultant signals for tesing the GUI.
 The tests can be executed by adding the '-t' flag to the main cgt command line.
 The Python script run_test executes all tests and saves the results to a CSV file.

 Doxygen is used to generate documentation from source code comments.
 The code has been developed using the Pylint static code analysis tool, with a custom-made runner script.
 The script runs Pylint on all files, with the output displayed in the shell tool window or saved to CSV file.